 max.file.size.upload.allowed, you can specify a maximum file size for any uploads.
 Example values include

 1 G, or

 Inactivity Timeout in Minutes: The number of minutes after which XenMobile logs out an inactive user who used the XenMobile Server Public API to access the XenMobile console or any third-party app.
 A time-out value of

 0 means an inactive user remains logged in.
 For third-party apps that access the API, remaining logged in is typically necessary.
 Default is

 iOS Device Management Enrollment Install Root CA if Required: The latest enrollment workflow from Apple requires that users manually install the MDM profiles.
 That workflow doesn’t apply to MDM enrollment to servers assigned in Apple Business Manager or Apple School Manager.
 However, during manual enrollment in MDM, iOS device users receive only the MDM device certificate prompt during enrollment.

 To provide a better user experience during manual enrollment, Citrix recommends changing the server property

 false.
 The default value is

 true.
 With that change, a Safari window opens during MDM enrollment to simplify the profile installation for users.

-If you have a large number of VPP licenses installed (for example, more than 50,000), Citrix recommends that you increase the baseline interval to reduce the frequency and overhead of importing licenses.
-If you expect frequent VPP license changes from Apple, Citrix recommends that you lower the value to keep XenMobile updated with the changes.
+If you have many volume purchase licenses installed (for example, over 50,000), Citrix recommends that you increase the baseline interval to reduce the overhead of importing licenses.
+If you expect frequent volume purchase license changes from Apple, Citrix recommends that you lower the value to keep XenMobile updated with the changes.
 The minimum interval between two baselines is 60 minutes.
-Because the cron job runs in the background every 60 minutes, if the VPP baseline interval is 60 minutes, the interval between baselines could be delayed up to 119 minutes.
+Because the cron job runs every 60 minutes, if the volume purchase baseline interval is 60 minutes, the interval between baselines can be delayed up to 119 minutes.